its-essential-meaning/its-essential-meaning/manuscript/markdown/mano-and-citta.md

 One can have belief in a doctrine or be pleased about a doctrine even though one does not really see it or understand it.

-On a certain occasion (obviously when Ananda was still a puthujJ'ana) the Buddha said that if Ananda dies just at that time, Ananda would bereborn seven times the king of the gods and seven times the king of India by reason of the Cittappasāda Ananda had towards the Buddha.
+On a certain occasion (obviously when Ānanda was still a puthujJ'ana) the Buddha said that if Ānanda dies just at that time, Ānanda would bereborn seven times the king of the gods and seven times the king of India by reason of the Cittappasāda Ānanda had towards the Buddha.
 Note that the word used is cittappasāda and not isaddhā.
 (See Anguttara Nikāya I, Tika Nipāta, Ānanda Vagga, Sutta N0.
 I0).